-Hidden Markov models (HMM) have been widely used in different areas of machine learning and pattern recognition, such as computer vision, bioinformatics, speech recognition, medical diagnosis and many others [1-4].
-On the other hand, from its early applications, wavelet transform has been a very interesting representation for signal and image analysis [5].
+In the last two decades, Hidden Markov models (HMM) have been used in many application areas of artificial intelligence [19, 1, 13, 14].
+On the other hand, from its early applications the wavelet transform has been a very interesting representation for signal and image analysis [15].

-Learning algorithms for wavelet coefficients were initially based on the traditional assumptions of independence and Gaussianity.
+Models for wavelet coefficients were initially based on the traditional assumptions of independence and Gaussianity.
 Statistical dependence at different scales and non-Gaussian statistics were considered in [6] with the introduction of the hidden Markov trees (HMT).
-Training algorithms for these models were based in a previous development of an expectation-maximization (EM) algorithm for dependence tree models [7].
-In the last years, the HMT model was improved in several ways, for example, using more states within each HMT node and developing more efficient algorithms for initialization and training [8, 9].
+Training algorithms for these models were based in a previous development of an expectation-maximization (EM) algorithm for dependence tree models [18].
+In the last years, the HMT model was improved in several ways, for example, using more states within each HMT node and developing more efficient algorithms for initialization and training [10, 9].

 A discrete HMM defines a probability distribution over sequences of symbols arriving from a finite set.
 On the other hand, continuous HMM provides a probability distribution over sequences of continuous data in \mathbb{R}^N .
-A general model for the continuous observation densities is the Gaussian mixture model (GMM) [10].
-The HMM-GMM architecture was a widely used model, for example, in speech recognition [11].
-Nevertheless, more accurate models have been proposed for the observation densities [12].
+A general model for the continuous observation densities is the Gaussian mixture model (GMM) [5].
+The HMM-GMM architecture was a widely used model, for example, in speech recognition [17].
+Nevertheless, more accurate models have been proposed for the observation densities [3].
 In both, discrete and continuous models, the most important advantage of the HMM lies in that they can deal with sequences of variable length.
 However, if the whole sequence is analyzed by the standard discrete wavelet transform (DWT), like in the case of HMT, a representation whose structure is dependent on the sequence length is obtained.
 Therefore, the learning architecture should be trained and used only for this sequence length or, otherwise, a warping preprocessing is required (to fit the sequence length to the model structure).
 On the other hand, in HMM modeling, stationarity is generally assumed withing each observation in the sequence.
 This stationarity assumption can be removed when observed features are extracted by the DWT, but a suitable statistical model for learning this features in the wavelet domain would be needed.